DEVSENSE/phptools-docs/docs/vs/Editor/phpdoc.md

 # PHP Documentary Comments (PHPDoc)

-PHPDoc is a standard way of documenting the PHP code.
+PHPDoc is a standard way of documenting and annotating the PHP code.
 It is a well-known format of block comments prefixed with `/**` characters, and it is used to annotate functions, classes, properties, and also local variables.
 With PHPDoc it is possible to provide documentation, additional type information, and other information for the editor.

+## Example

 A regular PHPDoc comment looks like the following (in case of a function documentation):